Protection for you

 Different products offer different investment options – internal funds or external funds.
 Investment in Prudential's internal funds are fully protected by the FSCS in the event of a default of PACL, up to the product limits.

-Investment into external funds is not protected under the FSCS, although external fund managers may appoint a depository and a custodian, the purposes of which are to help ring-fence invested money from that of the fund manager and so help protect the invested money in the event the fund manager is insolvent.
+Investment into external funds is not protected under the FSCS against the default of the external fund manager.
+An external fund manager may appoint a depository and a custodian, the purposes of which are to help ring-fence invested money from that of the fund manager and so help protect the invested money in the event the fund manager is insolvent.
 Although we aim to recover any money invested, PACL would not be liable for a default of the external fund manager.

 Also, unit prices may fluctuate in line with the value of the assets owned by the fund, but this is normal investment risk and not protected by the FSCS.